 The Legal 500 EMEA 2016

-We have also advised government bodies on the implementation of the directives liberalising State monopolies and represented Greece in negotiations with the EU on State Aid granted to Greek industries.
+We have also advised government bodies on the implementation of the directives liberalising State monopolies and represented Greece in negotiations with the EU on State aid granted to Greek industries.

 We also work extensively with the Firm’s M&A and Privatisations groups in advising on the EU, competition and antitrust aspects of cross-border and cross-section transactions.
-Our specialisation extends to sector specific experience across a number of industry sectors including energy, automobile, food and drink, cosmetics & health care products, pharmaceuticals and life sciences, real estate, retail, software and computer services, electronic communications, media, transport, telecommunications, consumer protection, gaming, travel and leisure and public procurement.
+Our specialisation extends to sector specific experience across a number of industry sectors including banking, insurance, energy, automobile, food and drink, cosmetics & health care products, pharmaceuticals and life sciences, construction, real estate, retail, software and computer services, electronic communications, media, transport, telecommunications, consumer protection, gaming, travel and leisure and public procurement.